Snapchat vs Snapchat Plus: What's The Difference?

 Customization Features

-One key difference that sets Snapchat Plus apart from Snapchat is its high degree of customization.
+One key difference that sets Snapchat Plus apart from Snapchat is its high degree of customization – things like its Best Friends feature.
 With Snapchat Plus, users can tailor their experience to their liking with features like custom app icons, custom wallpapers in chats, custom app themes, and unique AI-generated backgrounds for Bitmoji and profile.

 This level of customization is a fantastic feature for those who love to personalize their social media experiences.
 It gives Snapchat Plus an edge in the race against regular Snapchat, especially for those who value a unique, personalized user interface.